evt/rest-api-example/README.md

 *   Postman tests included aswell
 *   config based on envconfig (<https://github.com/kelseyhightower/envconfig>)
 *   made relatively fast :) but with :heart: :)
-*   more details in my Youtube video that I'm going to make this week :)

 <img src="./images/make-run.png">